pablodecm/phd_thesis/src/101_chapter_1.md

 A complication that has not been addressed yet is that protons are composite particles, formed by two up-type quarks and one down-type quarks bound together via the strong force.
-The dynamics of proton-proton scaterring are therefore dictated by quantum chromodynamics (QCD), which cannot be adressed perturbatively for low energies, limiting the first principles computation of relevant observables for the most common interactions.
+The dynamics of proton-proton scattering are therefore dictated by quantum chromodynamics (QCD), which cannot be addressed using perturbation theory for low energies, limiting the first principles computation of relevant observables for the most common interactions.
 Luckily for us, the most promising territory being explored in energy colliders correspond